Live Binding Development Model

 - Install QuickOPC.

-- Start Microsoft Visual Studio 2015, 2013 or 2012, and create new Visual C# or Visual Basic project, selecting "Windows Forms Application" template.
+- Start Microsoft Visual Studio, and create new Visual C# or Visual Basic project, selecting "Windows Forms Application" template.

 - Drag the DAConnectivity component from the "QuickOPC" tab of the Toolbox to the form’s design surface.

 Notice that three icons will appear below the form: One labeled “daConnectivity1”, the second labeled “pointBinder1”, and the third labeled “bindingExtender1”.

 - Drag a standard TextBox from the Toolbox to the form.

 - Right-click on the text box control on the form, and choose "Bind to Point" command.

 Alternatively, you can select the text box control first, and then choose the "Bind to Point" command in the Properties windows; for this to work, however, the commands must be displayed in the Properties windows.

 If you do not see these commands, display them by right-clicking in the Properties window, and checking "Commands" in the menu.

 - In the "Point Editor" dialog, select Computers -> Local -> OPC Labs Kit Server -> Demo -> Ramp, and press OK.

 - Build and run your application.
 You will see live OPC data changing in the text box.
 It is also possible to verify the effects of live binding without building the application: On the bindingExtender component placed on the form, select the "Design Online" command.
 This will cause Visual Studio to perform the live binding immediately.
 Use the "Design Offline" command to revert back to normal mode.